graeme-a-stewart/cpp-concurrency/doc/07-TBBGraphs.md

 	3. Instead of using `try_put` to inject data, write a simple `source_node` that injects some numbers.

-2. In file `write_me.cc` you'll find a small data object class, which stores the input data for a small strip detector.
+2. In file `write_me_now.cc` you'll find a small data object class, which stores the input data for a small strip detector, consisting of a few 100 cells.
 This exercise is to build up a TBB graph that will process the data in the following way:
     1. Read input data for OBJECTS from FILE.
 	2. Calculate a data quality measure for each strip.
 (N.B. this